Melissa McCarthy Morphs Into Her ‘Oh So Pretty’ Sean Spicer In Viral SNL Promo

-Saturday Night Live has a lot to work with so far this week, but it’s their new promo with Melissa McCarthy doing an ‘oh so pretty’ impersonation of Sean Spicer that just might entice you to tune in.
+Saturday Night Live has a lot to work with so far this week, but it’s their new promo with Melissa McCarthy doing an “oh so pretty” impersonation of Sean Spicer that just might entice you to tune in.
 McCarthy dances while lip-syncing to the song “I Feel Pretty.”
 Then when she makes her transformation into Sean Spicer you can decide if she is still “oh so pretty” or not, which is another lyric from the song.

 It looks like Saturday Night Live is taking some liberties with a song that Leonard Berstein cranked out several decades ago for the 1957 musical, West Side Story.
 The song became very popular once that Broadway Musical was turned into a movie version of West Side Story.
 It was Natalie Wood who sang “I Feel Pretty,” on the silver screen back in 1961 in the role of Maria, which is seen below in the YouTube video from that flick.

-It also looks like the iconic Saturday Night Live venue is taking a big chance attempting to conjure up the laughs by utilizing the song from West Side Story while morphing McCarthy into her Sean Spicer role.
+It also looks like the iconic Saturday Night Live venue is taking a big chance attempting to conjure up the laughs by utilizing the song from West Side Story, while morphing McCarthy into her Sean Spicer role.
 She “feels pretty, oh so pretty” up until there’s a transformation, that is.
-McCarthy, who is hosting Saturday Night Live this Saturday night, couldn’t pick a better week for Sean Spicer antics.
+McCarthy, who is hosting Saturday Night Live this weekend, couldn’t pick a better week for Sean Spicer antics.
 The White House Press Secretary has given the writers plenty of fuel for laughs.
 He was seen in a huddle with his staff behind some bushes and later that day he gave an impromptu press conference in between a couple of trees in the dark, according to Washington Post.

 The Kansas City Star reports that there’s a “growing buzz” coming from the fans of Melissa McCarthy in anticipation of what Saturday Night Live has in store this week.
 McCarthy started her Saturday Night Live Sean Spicer impersonation back in February and it was an instant hit that folks just can’t get enough of.

-It is only Thursday and The White House Secretary has given the writers at Saturday Night Live plenty of fuel for thought with some of the antics he demonstrated this week so far.
+It is only Thursday and the White House Secretary has given the writers at Saturday Night Live plenty of fuel for thought with some of the antics he demonstrated this week so far.
 According to the Kansas City Star, Spicer “hid near/around/behind some bushes outside the White House.”
-He did this on the same night Trump suddenly fired the FBI Director.
+He did this on the same night Trump suddenly fired FBI director James Comey.

 Melissa McCarthy's Sean Spicer performs "I Feel Pretty" for new #SNL promo https://t.co/wWywEVq0G9 pic.twitter.com/2A6vTvuwyf